syedhali/EZAudio/README.md

 `EZAudio` currently offers four components that encompass a wide range of audio functionality.
 In addition to the functional aspects of these components such as pulling audio data, reading/writing from files, and performing playback they also take special care to hook into the interface components to allow developers to display visual feedback (see the Interface Components below).

 ###EZAudioFile
-Provides simple read/seek operations, pulls waveform amplitude data, and provides delegate callbacks to listen for any action occuring on the audio file.
+Provides simple read/seek operations, pulls waveform amplitude data, and provides the `EZAudioFileDelegate` to notify of any read/seek action occuring on the `EZAudioFile`.

 **_Relevant Example Projects_**
 - EZAudioPlayFileExample (iOS)